Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 General Decorative Graphics

 You can also place a decorative graphic on your boat to make it stand out from the crowd.
-At our lake, I 've seen anything from pirate skulls to fish to American Boat Flags.
+At our lake, I've seen anything from pirate skulls to fish to American flags.
 Whatever floats your boat!

 Applying Pontoon Decals